Sometimes, after applying polyurethane, the finish develops bubbles. So, why does this happen, and how to avoid it?

 - Polyurethane

-1. Prep The Material To Be Painted
+1. Prep the Surface To Be Sealed

-2. Sand The Surface
+2. Sand the Surface

-3. Thin The Polyurethane
+3. Thin Polyurethane

 If you use a sprayer, thin polyurethane in a ratio of 4:1 (4 parts poly, 1 part paint thinner).
 For a brush or roller, thin it in a ratio of 3:1.
 To thin oil-based polyurethane, use mineral spirits.
 To thin water-based polyurethane, use water as a paint thinner.